 After three hours of walking we arrive in Tubaogou.
 My colleague, Li Gang, points toward a steep mountainside, “ok, team here we are.
 Just up there”.
 She leads us to begin the climb toward three infrared camera traps in need of fresh batteries and new data cards.
 Snow makes an already tricky climb even more challenging.
 We make steady progress; it’s important we don’t miss a single camera trap.

 “I’ll go first and pull you up,” Zhang Xin says.

 One more hour passes before we finally reach the cameras and do what we need to do.
 Afterward, we pause for a quiet moment, taking in the beautiful, silver-brown landscape of Tubaogou before us.
-Have you heard of this place?
+Have you hear of this place?
 This is the home of the Amur tigers and leopards.

 We eat a quick lunch of cold bread prepared that morning and move on, chatting about our families, neighbours and life at home to keep us from feeling tired.

 After half an hour or so Wu Tong calls out, “come and see – a string of footprints!”
 Everyone hurries forward and gathers around the pug marks in the snow.
 Xu Chunmei takes out a tape measure to record the diameter of the prints.